SofiaValan/youtube-visualizations-forecasting/README.md

 * Perform an exploratory data analysis with Python
 * Develop different time series models to predict the subscribers and the visualization hours over time
 * Evaluate the results & set up improvements

+### Step 1: Connecting to the YouTube API

+As I said, the first step on this project is connecting to the YouTube API to gather the basic video metrics on a daily basis.
+In order to do this, I created a new project inside Google Cloud Platform.